evanpeterjones/kate-macs/README.md

 **It's _super easy_ to make changes!
 Load your '.shortcuts' file into Kate, make your changes in the same GUI used for import and then export the shortcuts file and send me a pull request**

 # Current Issues
-Some commands I have attempted to add but have found Kate does not support, such as C-l to cycle the view orientation around the cursor.
+Some commands Kate does not support, such as C-l to cycle the view orientation around the cursor.
-Certainly larger packages like 'M-x replace-regexp' do not have a port, so compensations have been made, C-s & M-% both open a find-and-replace dialog, as an example.
+Larger packages like 'M-x replace-regexp' do not have support.
+Certain compensations have been made, C-s & M-% both open a find-and-replace dialog, as an example.

 # Working Commands
 ### kate_aliases = emacs-equivalent